todtsies/Team-Profile-Generator/README.md

   [![license](https://img.shields.io/static/v1?label=license&message=MIT&color=yellow)](https://opensource.org/licenses/MIT)

   ## Description
   This Team Generator application takes in command-line input to collect certain professional details about each individual.
 In this application, the user is able to add a Manager, an Engineer, and an Intern to their team.
-Form there, a functional and professionally formatted HTML document is rendered to the ```dist``` folder.
+From there, a functional and professionally formatted HTML document is rendered to the ```dist``` folder.

   ## Demo

   ![Application Preview](assets/shortfulldemo.gif)

+  To view the full demo, please direct yourself to ```assests``` folder.

   ## Table of Contents